-We provide technical assistance to state and local governments interested in using a data-driven approach to design, enact, and implement system-level reforms to juvenile system systems.
+We provide technical assistance to state and local governments interested in using a data-driven approach to design, enact, and implement system-level reforms to juvenile justice systems.

 These reforms have goals of:

 - Improving public safety by reducing recidivism, and

 - Using juvenile justice resources more effectively.

 - Data analysis to identify drivers of the juvenile justice population.